 Hop on a bike and connect to the city’s rich cultural and natural heritage, riding on a variety of city bikeways and park trails.
-The Toronto Islands is a popular car free parkland and view onto the city.
-Other trails include The Waterfront Trail, Don River Valley and Humber River Trail, and Tommy Thompson Park.
+The Toronto Islands is a popular car-free parkland and has a spectacular view of the Toronto skyline.
+Other trails include the Waterfront Trail, Don River Valley and Humber River Trail, and Tommy Thompson Park.
 There is more than enough to keep you pedalling for days and enjoying the city sights by bike.
 Photo credit: Toronto Bicycle Tours

 Toronto Cycling Map

-A great resource and map of the city, showing the 460 kms Bikeways Network which includes a combinations of off road paths, bike lanes and shared roadway routes.
+A great resource and map of the city, showing the 563-kilometre (350 mile) Bikeways Network which includes a combination of off-road paths, bike lanes and shared roadway routes.
+Plan your own route or try the 17-kilometre Downtown Explore Route shown on the map.
 View the cycling map.